wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 In the final bundle, only four files are included after the `sideEffects` optimization.
 After this, `webpack` can remove even more code via `usedExports` and `/*#__PURE__*/`.

-## How to distribute libraries that is tree shakable
+## How to distribute libraries that are tree shakable

 Here are a couple of things library authors can do to ensure their libraries can be optimized.